milankarman/FastStronghold/README.md

   </p>
 </p>

-#### ⚠ Warning: as of 06/01/2021 the use of any form of calculator is no longer allowed withing Minecraft speedruns.
+#### ⚠ Warning: as of 06/01/2021 the use of any form of calculator is no longer allowed in Minecraft speedruns.
 This includes almost all of the features found in FastStronghold.
 As such I do not recommend using FastStronghold anymore as it will most certainly invalidate your run.
 Thank you all for using FastStronghold.

 ## Table of Contents